 Forensic Search – when an analyst searches a gallery with a probe image in an attempt to determine the identity of the person in the probe image.
 Typically a forensic search recognition system will provide the analyst with a list of the gallery images with the highest similarity scores to the probe mate.
 In turn, the analyst will manually verify if any of search results are the same person as the probe image.

 Access Control – a 1:1 verification system where a user claims their identity (e.g., via a username, ID card, or badge) and presents their face to the system for access.
 These systems range from mobile device unlock to accessing a secure facility.

-Real-time Screening – a 1:(N+1) watch-list identification system that analyzes a camera feed or streaming video to compare each detected facial identity against a gallery watchlist.
+Real-time Screening – a 1:(N+1) watch-list identification system that analyzes a camera feed or streaming video to compare each detected face identity against a gallery watchlist.
 While real-time screening shares similarities to identity deduplication, it is typically performed on much smaller galleries, and receives streaming video as an input data.